-- 1.31 An integrated Masters is an undergraduate degree followed by an additional year of study at Masters level, with a minimum of 120 credits at SCQF level 11. - 1.32 The award is granted at the end of study as a full Masters intermediate awards will be outlined in the programme specification.
+1.31 An integrated Masters is an undergraduate degree followed by an additional year of study at Masters level, with a minimum of 120 credits at SCQF level 11.

+1.32 The award is granted at the end of study as a full Masters - intermediate awards will be outlined in the programme specification.
+The programme specification will outline progression, award and classification criteria.
+(See Regulations 1.23, 3.6 - 3.8).